Do cats grieve for the loss of another cat?

 Her cats were not acting right and not eating.
 I reached out to our readers on Facebook and asked them for help so that together, we could help this cat loving family as well as future readers.

-Hundreds of you came out in support of our reader.
+Hundreds came out in support of our reader.
 There were many sad stories of cats who had passed and the remaining cats having a difficult time adjusting and coping.

 Many of the stories were very similar, indicating that cats feel deeply for the loss of their companions, both animal and human.
 I've collected the best ideas on helping your cat to cope, and put them on this page.
 Thanks to all who contributed!